 If he’s at all worth his salt, your driver will plan out a suitable Delhi sightseeing itinerary for you.
 It’s your responsibility, however, to tell him where you want to go.
 In order to make sure he’s able to fit everything in — and in a sequence that won’t subject you to unnecessary traffic delays — tell him what you want to see in India’s capital Delhi in advance of leaving the hotel.

-In no particular order, here are some the most-popular tourist attractions you’ll see when you travel in Delhi:
+In no particular order, here are some the most-popular tourist attractions you’ll see when you travel in Delhi in a day:

 Built as a home for the Mughal Emperors and later, for the British occupiers that overthrew them, Delhi’s Red Fort surrounds a massive complex of architecture that combines 17th-century Indian architecture with Persian and Muslim influences.
 Your driver will probably schedule you to visit the Red Fort first, as mid-to-late-day smog can obscure the Red Fort’s grandeur and its trademark rusty color.